KalleMus/AngularJsMigration-course/README.md

+# Notes

+I followed the tutorial made by Asim from codecraft and tried to apply the latest versions of all the dependencies.

+Original README starts here:

 # AngularJS Migration Workshop

 This the sample project used in the workshop by [Asim Hussain](http://twitter.com/jawache) from [codecraft.tv](codecraft.tv) on _Migrating from AngularJS_